FouaadAI/streamlit_Iris_prediction/README.md

-Below is your **GitHub Description** and a complete, professional **README.md** for the project using the Iris dataset + Streamlit + scikit-learn + devcontainer.json.

----

-# **GitHub Short Description (≤300 characters)**

-Interactive Streamlit app for predicting Iris flower species using a trained RandomForest model.
-Includes sliders for input features, EDA visualizations, and seamless development through a DevContainer setup for reproducible environments.

----

-# **README.md**

 # 🌷 Simple Prediction App — Iris Classifier

 A Streamlit application that predicts the species of an Iris flower using a trained **RandomForestClassifier**.